 How many sessions of Microneedling do I need for acne scars?

 The answer to how many microneedling sessions for acne scars are needed varies depending on the severity and size of the acne scars being treated.
 In general, the microneedling approach is designed to reduce the skin’s natural “memory” of scarring, and in turn rejuvenate the skin without creating any scar formation or tissue damage.
 The ability to rewire this “memory” process also helps microneedling to treat age spots, melasma, and mild hyperpigmentation.
 In order to fully refresh the skin’s surface, this process does typically require several microneedling sessions.
 Typically, Dr. Green will recommend six microneedling sessions to reduce the appearance of acne scarring, but of course this varies depending on the skin condition of each individual patient.
 When you first meet with Dr. Green for a consultation, the two of you will work together to determine the treatment schedule that is right for you.

 Which skin types are best for Microneedling acne scars?
 Is microneedling effective for acne scars?

 Microneedling is an effective acne scar treatment for all skin types and tones.
 It relies on the body’s ability to create new collagen in order to heal pre-existing scars, so skin type does not change the success of the treatment.
 However, the type of acne scar and amount of inflammation is an important factor when determining if microneedling is right for you.
 If you have active breakouts, experience rosacea or eczema, or are currently pregnant, microneedling is unlikely to work for you.
 In these cases, there are other non-invasive treatment options available that are much more effective.
 During your consultation with Dr. Green in her private dermatology office in the Upper East Side, you’ll have the opportunity to discuss your primary skin concerns and develop a personalized treatment plan that is catered to you and your skin.
 Dr. Green’s goal is always to provide the most effective, efficient cosmetic treatments for patients that will produce optimal results without involving any downtime.

-How often should you have Microneedling for acne scars?
+How many Microneedling sessions are needed for acne scars?